humansdotai/humans/tests/integration_tests/README.md

 pytest -s -vv
 ```

-If you're changing anything on the ethermint rpc, rerun the first command.
+If you're changing anything on the humans rpc, rerun the first command.

 ## Caching